jsal13/PyTemplate/README.rst

     - Black_ is an uncompromising formatter
     - flake8_ is a style guide enforcement tool which encludes McCabe (complexity checker)
     - mypy_ is a static type checker (enforces type hints)
+    - pydocstyle_ is a docstring linter
+    - isort_ sorts imports

 - Testing Integration
     - Pytest_ for testing and Pytest-Cov_ for coverage